-At three key points in the planning process, MIG presented draft components of the plan to TPAC and received their feedback.
-MIG and the Project Team then finalized a draft 2015-2020 Strategic Plan for Commission approval.
-The Commission approved the Strategic Plan 2015-2020 on June 2, 2014.
+At three key points in the planning process, MIG presented draft components of the plan to TPAC, and received their feedback on November 18, 2013 and April 28, 2014.
+MIG and Staff then finalized a draft Strategic Plan for Commission approval.
+The Commission is scheduled to approve the 2015-2020 Strategic Plan on June 2, 2014.